 Adding native plants and flowers to your garden is a sustainable landscaping practice that has many benefits for the environment.
 You’ll save water and use less energy to tend to plants.
 That’s because most native plants are low maintenance; they’ve developed resistance to common local diseases and pests.
 Native plants also help replenish natural habitats, which is beneficial to local wildlife like birds and insects.

 You don’t have to tear out your lawn and stop growing your garden beds to save water.
-In fact, despite becoming popular in my own neighborhood, many no-water gardens can actually be damaging to the local ecosystem—which relies on shared ground water to thrive.
+In fact, despite becoming popular in my own neighborhood, many no-water gardens can actually be damaging to the local ecosystem—which relies on shared

 A better option is to find ways to cut back and conserve water use as much as possible without eliminating it entirely.
 Try to use hand water as much as possible rather than relying on a sprinkler system, which usually wastes and spreads it unevenly in your yard.
 Water the yard in the early morning hours after dawn or in the late afternoon or early evening, when the sun isn’t so hot against the ground.
 If you do use sprinklers, set them with timers to ensure you water your lawn as minimally as possible and at the best time of day.